 This is a scope in the medium price category.
 However, it has some top-of-the-line features that allow it to challenge much more expensive scopes as well.
 According to the manufacturer, it does particularly well in dark environments, and in conditions of high moisture.
 It is also made of very durable materials, so it can stand up to heavy recoil with relative ease.

 One of the best features of this scope is its excellent light transmission.
-In order to accomplish that, this scope uses extra-low dispersion glass.
+To accomplish that, this scope uses extra-low dispersion glass.
 That helps produce a better color quality and resolution.
 There are also multiple anti-reflective coatings on all glass surfaces which come into contact with air.
 That helps achieve optimal light transmission and allows for an extremely clear picture at all magnifications.

 As we have already said, this is a scope for mid to long-range shooting.
 Its zoom range is 6.5x to 20x.
 That is more than enough for any hunting expedition.
 Coupled with the previous point about light transmission, this scope offers an unparalleled image even at large magnifications.